act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 #### Failed Example 2

-This `svg` element has an `aria-label` attribute that incorrectly describe the image.
+This `svg` element has an `aria-label` attribute that incorrectly describes the image.

 ```html
 <html lang="en">